St Uny's Church, Lelant: History and description

 At the beginning of the 18th century, the church was in a bad state of repair, due to wind-blown sand, and in 1727 a rate (or bounty money) of £263 15s was levied in the parish to meet the repairs.
 In 1731 there is an entry in the churchwardens' records of payment of one shilling for one day's work of carrying sand out of the church.
 The church was, again, restored in 1873, at a cost of £1,175, by J. D. Sedding.
 During the night of 12 December 1878, the north-west pinnacle of the tower was struck by lightning.
 On examining the tower it was noticed that the flooring of the bell-chamber was rotten and had almost disappeared; the bells were supported by the frame alone.
 Funding was diverted from the building of the cathedral at Truro to make the tower safe, and the tower repaired and bells rehung in January 1880.

 The church has fine memorials to two William Praeds, dated 1620 and 1833 (the Praeds' home was at Trevethow in the parish), and also buried here are Henry Jenner (1848–1934) who was the first Grand Bard of the Gorseth Kernow, and the artist Peter Lanyon (1918–1964).

+Crosses

+There are four medieval wheelhead crosses nearby, all Listed building#Grade II.
+One moved to the left of the porch, two South of the church in the churchyard and a fourth in the centre of the cemetery West of the church.